Your free business.com+ membership unlocks exclusive tech deals and advisor support

 Because Paychex specializes in assisting with payroll and other core human resources processes, its website is equipped with a wealth of helpful HR information, including a knowledge center, podcasts and webinars.
 There are even calculators you can use to assess different metrics.
 For example, a retirement calculator lets users plan out how much money they can save before retiring.

-Paychex has been in business for more than 50 years.
+Founded in 1971, Paychex has over five decades of industry experience.
+According to the company’s annual report, Paychex pays 1 in 11 U.S. private sector employees.
 It has been accredited with the Better Business Bureau (BBB) since 2010 and sports an A+ rating.
 However, its customer score on the BBB website is only 1.02 stars out of 5.
 Paychex also scores a 1.1 out of 5 for customer service on the user-generated-review site Trustpilot.
 Although this is a low score, similar businesses, like ADP and Paycor, also have essentially the same score on Trustpilot.

 Limitations

 Paychex isn’t forthcoming about its pricing.
-Costs aren’t listed on the vendor’s website, which makes it challenging to evaluate whether the company’s services make financial sense for your business.
+Costs aren’t listed on the vendor’s website, which makes it challenging for time-strapped entrepreneurs to evaluate whether the company’s services make financial sense for their business.
 Although we recognize that Paychex seeks to customize its services and, therefore, its pricing, some of its competitors make it easier to get cost information.
 You can read our review of Human Interest for one such example.

 In addition, although we were pleased to see that Paychex is accredited with the BBB and has the highest possible rating, the vendor’s poor customer review score is concerning.
 The BBB readily admits that “customer reviews are not used in the calculation of BBB Rating,” which means Paychex’s A+ isn’t necessarily representative of actual customer experiences.
-In fact, in the past 12 months alone, the company had to resolve 165 customer complaints.
+Small business owners who prefer a highly personalized, boutique service experience might find the large-scale support structure of Paychex less intimate than smaller, regional providers.

 Methodology